redhat-performance/jetlag/docs/deploy-mno-performancelab.md

 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99

-# Either mno or rwn or sno
-cluster_type: mno

-# Applies to both mno/rwn clusters
+# Applies to both bm/rwn clusters
+cluster_name: mno
 worker_node_count: 2

 # Lab Network type, applies to sno and bm cluster_type only